 Leapfrog Hospital Learning Collaborative: Eliminating Disparities in PE/DVT Prevention

-Reducing Perioperative Pulmonary Embolism (PE) and Deep Vein Thrombosis (DVT): A Learning Opportunity for Your Quality Improvement Team
+Reducing Perioperative Pulmonary Embolism (PE) and Deep Vein Thrombosis (DVT): A Learning Collaborative for Hospitals Focused on Care for Low-Income Patients

 Informational Webinar